chrisfield/react-form-composer/packages/react-form-composer/README.md

 [![Build Status](https://travis-ci.com/chrisfield/react-form-composer.svg?branch=master)](https://travis-ci.com/chrisfield/react-form-composer)

 ## Introduction
-React-form-composer is a lightweight, simple, and efficient solution for creating forms in react.
-It makes it easy it to get and set field values, to validate and format fields, to create custom inputs and to access an error count.
-It works well for web, react-native and server-rendered applications and it gives you control to choose or change where to store form state.
+React-form-composer is a lightweight, simple, and efficient solution for creating forms in web, react-native and server-rendered applications.
+It is written with hooks, is optimized for lightening fast rendering and gives you control to choose or change where to store form state.

-If you do want to access form state through Redux it's easy to add it using [react-form-composer-redux-provider](https://www.npmjs.com/package/react-form-composer-redux-provider).

 ## Getting Started